 You must be registered for the Talking Book Service before registering for BARD

-The Talking Book Service has more than 85,000 audio books and 70 magazine titles from which to choose.
-The collection contains fiction and non-fiction topics ranging from astronomy to westerns.
+The Talking Book Service has more than 115,000 audio books and 70 magazine titles from which to choose.
+The collection contains fiction and nonfiction topics ranging from astronomy to westerns.
 Reading levels range from very easy to adult.
 Books are available in many languages in addition to English.
-Plus, users can receive books and magazines in Braille, enjoy books about Idaho’s history and lifestyle, and listen to more than 200 daily newspapers!
+Plus, users can receive books and magazines in braille, enjoy books about Idaho’s history and lifestyle, and listen to more than 200 daily newspapers!

 Registered users can request books via the online library catalog, by supplying their reading interests and having books automatically selected from those topics, by downloading from an online database, or by scanning paper or audio catalogs for recently recorded books.